apache/flink/docs/dev/table/sqlClient.md

 SET execution.result-mode=changelog;
 {% endhighlight %}

+The **tableau mode** is more like a traditional way which will display the results in the screen directly with a tableau format.
+The displaying content will be influenced by the query execution type(`execution.type`).

+{% highlight text %}
+SET execution.result-mode=tableau;
+{% endhighlight %}

+Note that when you use this mode with streaming query, the result will be continuously printed on the console.
+If the input data of this query is bounded, the job will terminate after Flink processed all input data, and the printing will also be stopped automatically.
+Otherwise, if you want to terminate a running query, just type `CTRL-C` in this case, the job and the printing will be stopped.

-You can use the following query to see both result modes in action:
+You can use the following query to see all the result modes in action:

 {% highlight sql %}
 SELECT name, COUNT(*) AS cnt FROM (VALUES ('Bob'), ('Alice'), ('Greg'), ('Bob')) AS NameTable(name) GROUP BY name;